Reviews of the Ferrari 812 Superfast

 In every review, Ferrari 812 Superfast drivers sing the car’s praises.
 It’s more than just a sports car: it’s one of the most impressive production cars in the world, putting decades of Ferrari’s engineering expertise at your command.

 Want to inquire about purchasing your own 812 Superfast?
-Contact Continental Ferrari.
-While we’re based in Chicagoland, we serve enthusiasts from St. Louis, Indianapolis, and throughout the country, so don’t hesitate to reach out.
+Contact Continental AutoSports Ferrari.
+While we’re based in Chicagoland, we serve enthusiasts from Indianapolis, Milwaukee, and throughout the country, so don’t hesitate to reach out.

 At a press conference in June of 2022, Ferrari announced that they will build their first all-electric supercar by 2025!
 The first electric Ferrari is an important part of the brand’s plans for this decade, which include a complete overhaul of the current lineup.
 We’ve laid out more details in the Ferrari EV timeline below, but for now, just keep in mind that by 2030, up to 40% of Ferrari models sold will be 100%-electric vehicles.
 By the same year, up to 80% of Ferrari models sold will feature some form of electrification.
 Ferrari Hybrid-Electric Powertrains Ferrari is Morgan Stanley’s…

 Ferrari is celebrating its 75th anniversary in 2022—but some things never change.
 Even as the brand plans to electrify its lineup and introduce 15 new models within the next four years, the team with the most wins in F1 racing history is once again displaying its prowess on the track with the F1-75 race car.
 After three-quarters of a century, the Prancing Horse remains a household name—and a leader wherever performance and innovation are concerned.
 Ferrari History Ferrari Model Research Looking Back, Looking Ahead: An Interview with Piero Ferrari Not that many companies can say that they’ve survived for 75…